LindenParkesLab/snaplab.github.io/README.md

-# SNaP Lab Documentation
+# SNaP lab Documentation

-This is a site for  procedures, information, documentation related to the SNaP Lab ([snaplab.github.io](https://lindenparkeslab.github.io/snaplab.github.io/)).
+This is a site for  procedures, information, documentation related to the SNaP lab ([snaplab.github.io](https://lindenparkeslab.github.io/snaplab.github.io/)).

 ## About the theme